Where Was Jalebi Invented A Sweet, Swirly Tale

 By the medieval period, Persian traders and invaders brought zulbiya to India, where it got a serious desi upgrade.

-By the 15th century, texts like the Jain Priyamkarnrpakatha (1450 CE) by Jinasura mention jalebi as a fancy treat at merchant feasts.
+By the 15th century, texts like Jinasura’s Jain Priyamkarnrpakatha (1450 CE) mention jalebi as a fancy treat at merchant feasts.

 The Sanskrit Gunyagunabodhini (1600 CE) even describes a recipe using maida and sugar syrup—sound familiar?